 - 14.10.1.
-Where an awardee is the victim of crime whilst on-scholarship but overseas (e.g. on holiday, or doing fieldwork) there is often very little that DFAT can do to rectify the situation.
+Where an awardee is the victim of crime whilst on-scholarship but overseas (e.g. on holiday, or doing fieldwork) there is very little that DFAT can do to rectify the situation.
 However, DFAT does consider these incidents to be welfare incidents. - 14.10.2.
 In addition to reporting the offence to relevant local authorities, DFAT advises all awardees to inform the Program Area. - 14.10.3.
-Awardees are responsible for organising their own travel insurance.
+Awardees are responsible for organising their own travel insurance for travel outside of Australia.